-We are not great fans of spooky places and visiting the Catacombs in Paris was never on our list but after browsing through the pictures of the catacombs on the internet we were very much intrigued to visit the place and see it for ourselves.
-We had already explored much of Paris and were looking for something different and a unique experience.
-We had already missed Catacombs in Rome on a visit to Rome and Vatican City so Catacombs of Paris was something we didn’t want to miss.
-We were based in Geneva, Switzerland and Paris are just 3 hours train ride away.
-We planned a trip to Paris coming weekend to visit Paris Catacombs and explore more of the ‘City of Love’.
+We are not great fans of spooky places and visiting the Catacombs in Paris was never on our list.
+But after browsing through the pictures of the catacombs on the internet we were very much intrigued to visit the place and see it for ourselves.
+We had already covered the top Paris attractions and the popular day trips from Paris and were looking for something different and a unique experience for the next visit.

 What are Paris Catacombs and Who built the Catacombs?

-The labyrinth beneath the city of Paris is the former limestone quarries whose stone was used in the construction of the buildings of the city of Paris.
-The limestone from these quarries is said to be used to supply the stone required to build Notre-Dame Cathedral, the Louvre and the Paris City ramparts.
+The labyrinth beneath the city of Paris is the former limestone quarries dating back to the 13th century.
+The stone from the quarries was used in the construction of the buildings of the city of Paris.
+The limestone from these quarries is said to be used to supply the stone required to build Notre-Dame Cathedral, the Louvre, and the Paris City ramparts.

 Paris Catacombs Tour

 We had booked tickets online to avoid queues.
 We collected the audioguides and climbed down the 130 steps to an underground depth of 20 meters equivalent to a five-story building.
 All the water pipelines and the entire city was now above us.

 The tour started with a small space before the entrance to the ossuary which displayed exhibits and information boards on the history of Paris.
 The tunnels of the limestone quarries which today hold the remains of the Parisians were formed 45 million years ago.
 Forty-five million years ago Paris and the surrounding area were covered by a shallow sea which caused the sediment accumulation forming the limestone deposits visible in the Catacombs today.